You may wish to see an introductory page to this section or the main page on the town first.

 (left) Façade of Saint-Symphorien-les-Carmes; (right) bell tower of a lost Augustinian monastery

 The Carmelites and the Augustinians had their monasteries side by side in an area which was outside the walls of Avignon which preceded those built by the Popes in 1356-1370.
-In the 1790s both monasteries were doomed to be demolished, but the Carmelite church was spared because it was chosen by the Jacobin Club (Society of the Friends of the Constitution) of Avignon for their meetings.
+In the 1790s both monasteries were doomed to be demolished, but the Carmelite church was spared because it was chosen by the Jacobin Club (Society of the Friends of the Constitution) of Avignon for their meetings, similar to what they did at Toulouse.
 In 1803 it returned to be a church, but a parish one and it was dedicated to Saint Symphorien d'Autun, a IInd century martyr.

 The Jesuits have two colleges both